openshift/cluster-logging-operator/docs/README.md

 ## What are these docs for?

 The topics in this `/docs` directory are a place for developers to share development-related information with other developers.
 These are informal and unofficial docs.
-They and are not not carefully maintained or updated.
+They are not carefully maintained or updated.

 For the official documentation, see https://docs.openshift.com/container-platform/4.6/logging/cluster-logging-deploying.html

 ## Where can you get help with these docs?

-If you have questions, connect to the coreos.slack.com workspace on slack and check out the #forum-logging or #logging-dev channels.
+If you have questions, connect to the coreos.slack.com workspace on slack and check out the #forum-logging channel.

 ## Index of topics